tgjohnst/gpt2-outputs/lotr/gpt2_345M/training_samples.md

         ' 'It is not the guards that bear on us; the visitors bear the weapons,' said the Master.
        Frodo remained silent.
 'No,' he answered slowly, 'but only a handful of people can help you.
 Some of these I have brought from the Shire, but we have been sent by Aragorn to keep watch in your house and keep you safe at heart.
 Others of my folk I have chosen to bring to see for a day or two at least.'
       'Good.' said Gandalf.
 'We will be pleased to welcome them.'
        Frodo left the hall and came outside into the light of evening.
 'Look!' it said.
 'The hobbits are home.
 They have come for good.'
 'Yes, indeed.' answered Bilbo.
 'And they come all to ask me to speak to you.
 It is strange to me; but we must be going in peace.'
          He went to his room and threw himself down into a dark corner.
 He lay down on his bed, feeling the chill air on his face.
 It was now early evening, but the stars had already risen in the sky.
 He felt that he could hear them clearly; his head was spinning and he could hear the distant voices moving away into the woods.
 When he woke he saw that the fire was lit: the hobbits had crept into the room and were sleeping still as though it had been a time of day.
 Sam had been singing along loudly and loudly as he slept.
 Merry had risen and been sitting on his bed.
-          `Well,' said Bilbo, `here's another part of my song from old Frodo.
+          'Well,' said Bilbo, 'here's another part of my song from old Frodo.
 I have been thinking about it, and it is very queer.
 I don't like it.'
           'There!
 Now you can hear me!' said Merry; 'and you can see what Frodo is thinking about, though he is not very clear now.'
 At the beginning it was rather strong and rough, but gradually it grew softer and clearer.
           'Look!' it said.
 'Now it sounds like this: I am not sure if I ever hear this before, and it is not from the forest.
 Now I hear it:         This is Frodo.'
         'It is, isn't it, Bilbo?' exclaimed Frodo.
 'Well, it sounds a lot like the old song, but no – it isn't!
 What were they saying at the beginning?'
-        'That's a good question,' said Bilbo, `but I don't know.
+        'That's a good question,' said Bilbo, 'but I don't know.
 We might have heard something that is like that, but I can't see it clearly now.
 I think I have heard some whistle.'
-        'So does Frodo,' said Merry. `There is a sound like a whistle that you can't quite make out.'
+        'So does Frodo,' said Merry.
+'There is a sound like a whistle that you can't quite make out.'
        'Maybe we have heard the whistle when we were out at night and came down the path.'
-'Of course!' said Bilbo. `I thought we had!'
+'Of course!' said Bilbo.
+'I thought we had!'
-        `Well, if that is the music, then we are ready to start!'
+        'Well, if that is the music, then we are ready to start!'
-       'Well, let us start on this night!' he said. `It is the last night in our business.
+       'Well, let us start on this night!' he said.
+'It is the last night in our business.
 I have a song to tell you: it is my favourite, it tells of a great battle in the Shire that was fought by Frodo to keep the Ring from being broken.
 This is the story of it now; it is not too long since the war broke out.'
       He went in and sat for a moment, and then suddenly he sang:

 # 800 epochs
 'Come with me!' said Pippin.
 'To the bed with the covers on and the doors closed!'
      The king went out and opened the door, and they walked in.
 Frodo was lying on the ground with his legs splayed, and his arms behind his head, and lying on his sides with hands clasped behind his knees.
 Sam was crouched on the ground near the foot of the rock-wall beside Frodo.
      The king passed his hands on his face.
 Frodo's eyes were opened only to a shallow dark spot behind: his hand and the side of his head between the eyes.
 Fond to his heart of heart he looked at the light within and was healed in his doubts, like a small child who looks on the face of an old friend.

-     `The moon is full,' said the King, turning from the wall of stone and turning around to pass his weary feet through the snow. `I have done my best, and must thank you for all your hard labour.
+     'The moon is full,' said the King, turning from the wall of stone and turning around to pass his weary feet through the snow.
+'I have done my best, and must thank you for all your hard labour.
 Come!
 Let us sleep!
 Come!
 Sleep and wake in the morning!'
      Frodo awoke, breathing deep.
 It seemed to him that he was frozen solid beneath a great stone.
 His head was swathed in the cover of fallen snow, his arms were behind his head, and the limbs were laid flat upon his side.
 He could now hear, far below him in the midst of the sea, the soft voice of his sleeping kinsman and companion.
      Frodo could make no more of it, though he drew himself up, a little trembling, and pressed his lips to his swollen throat.
 It was not at times he looked back at his friends: they had been merry and merry, and he had not seen a good story in his life; they were laughing now and again, and he felt that he was the victim of their mocking scorn.
 He groaned and opened his eyes, finding himself on the rock's brink, gazing down into a dark well from which his mind could not see the light of morning.
 A chill wind was blowing towards him.
      'Morning comes, and night falls,' said Merry.
-     `The snow is falling,' said Sam. `But I can smell it: it's going up!'
+     'The snow is falling,' said Sam.
+'But I can smell it: it's going up!'
-     `What do you think is happening in that dark place out there down there?' said Merry.
+     'What do you think is happening in that dark place out there down there?' said Merry.
-     `Nothing, if you take me back to the bridge.' answered Frodo, who had fallen into the well. `Nothing, if you will.'
+     'Nothing, if you take me back to the bridge.' answered Frodo, who had fallen into the well.
+'Nothing, if you will.'
      Suddenly there was a cry from above the treeline, and Merry ran from the rock with Sam.
 With him went the King, coming towards them, looking as if he were running from something, but his face was hidden in thoughts.
 He seemed almost to be asking:
-     `What's happening here?'
+     'What's happening here?'
      They did not answer.
      Merry and Sam came out, and found Frodo lying as if he had been frozen on the ground.
 The others were strung on poles, and they could not get off.
 Frodo was still trembling.
 They did not move him.
 Then Merry turned to Sam.
 And soon it was plain that Sam was dying for what was left to him, and that his best friend, Frodo his prisoner, would be saved only by his life, which would indeed in all likelihood be the last hope.

    In the end they sat with Frodo in the cold darkness, silent, with hands on his breast, and gazing at the pale snow.
 Merry slept on.
 Frodo lay for a while with Sam beside his bed.
 He did not speak.
 As the night deepened, the sound of his breathing rose, became shrill and clear, and in the middle he began to move as if he was speaking.
 He said words to himself aloud in his heart and mouth:
    'I hope the wind blows fresh.
 I'll start.
 I'll start.
 I'll start up.'

    Then Frodo stirred and said nothing for some time.
 Then two voices came together in the dark, stillness.
 One was soft and soft and spoke slowly in his broken Elvish language, the other a higher and more gruff language.
 The third voice spoke in a harsh and harsh voice.
 One could hear the sound of some of the words that were being spoken, and could hear them as words spoken by a dwarf of dwarven origin.
      Frodo opened his eyes wide, and looked around.
-Then suddenly the voice spoke again. `Look, my friends!
+Then suddenly the voice spoke again.
+'Look, my friends!
 Look!

 # 1000 epochs
    Frodo's hope hope was that we would survive long enough to reach the top and see the end of this great battle, even if we only ended up there.'
      The moon was shining now, and its curving edge lay over the sea in a thin ray of light.
 The stars and stripes of dawn had faded behind as far as the eyes could reach.
 The wind was in the West, and all the trees were alive.
      Frodo was watching the wisps of white flecked cloud about the giant with a keen gleam in his eye: the moonlight glimmered in his feet and head, and he smiled as he saw it.
 The wind seemed to freshen his breathing, and his shoulders as he walked: it seemed to be the freshest he had felt all summer.
-     `But the moon isn't full yet,' he muttered. `I wonder if the moon will rise again before long?
+     'But the moon isn't full yet,' he muttered.
+'I wonder if the moon will rise again before long?
 We should hope so.
 Then maybe I can pass into the desert, and look for that moon.
 Not that I am looking for it now.
 I am wondering what is going on in the world.'
-     `It isn't just that, Mr. Frodo,' said Sam. `It's like that about the Moon: something that is growing stronger.
+     'It's like that about the Moon: something that is growing stronger.
 We never thought we would live to see it rise again!'
-     `I never imagined I'd come so far from home,' said Frodo. `But I guess I'll never see it again: it's getting old.'
+     'I never imagined I'd come so far from home,' said Frodo.
+'But I guess I'll never see it again: it's getting old.'
-     `But it's growing stronger,' said Sam, `and it's no moonlight: it's the truth.
+     'But it's growing stronger,' said Sam, 'and it's no moonlight: it's the truth.
 The world isn't as it used to be.
 If you want to know.
 I can see a bit of it before you.
 It's changing all over the place.
 Things are going mad.
 I wish I'd never left home at all.
 I wish we were in Brandybucks instead of Brandybuck.'
-     `And that would just be so, you know,' said Frodo, `if they were all just going off to war to avenge themselves on Minas Morgul.
+     'And that would just be so, you know,' said Frodo, 'if they were all just going off to war to avenge themselves on Minas Morgul.
 I'd rather go to war myself.
 I just don't see why we should go to war over nothing.'
      Sam's face was red as he read Frodo's thought out loud like a poet:
      'It is time we took the road in earnest '
      'It has been a long hard road for a good part of my life, in fact, and I wish never to return to it again' 'Yes, that couldn't be helped,' said Frodo.
 'But we must take the road in earnest, without more ado.
 What were you thinking about, I wondered if you were going to turn up and help me?'
-     `There seems to be other things I should like better than wandering in strange lands, Mr. Frodo,' Sam said. `And I should like to get more news out of you, if you want it.
+     'There seems to be other things I should like better than wandering in strange lands, Mr. Frodo,' Sam said.
+'And I should like to get more news out of you, if you want it.
 But you're so eager, that you seem to have forgotten your danger.'
-     'I do,' said Frodo, `but I don't see why there should be any harm in helping, Mr. Frodo.
+     'I do,' said Frodo, 'but I don't see why there should be any harm in helping, Mr. Frodo.
 Whether I can or not.'
-     'I wonder,' said Sam, `why you should.
+     'I wonder,' said Sam, 'why you should.
 If you were really going after Mr. Bilbo, after I heard him talking to the Moon, then you'd know all about the ring.
 And you'd also know all about Gollum.
 But to be perfectly honest, I've never been a big fan of Gollum.'
-     'All right,' said Frodo; `but I don't understand you at all, Sam.
+     'All right,' said Frodo; 'but I don't understand you at all, Sam.
 You don't seem to know anything about him.
 He hasn't been a Baggins.'
 And the idea of the Ring seemed to be in his mind.
      'Oh you do! ' said Sam in a clear and commanding voice.
 'Why don't you come and see for yourself, Mr. Frodo, at once?
 It's dangerous.
 He's got a deadly evil eye.'
-Sam took Frodo's hand and shook it gently. `The Ring!'
+Sam took Frodo's hand and shook it gently.
+'The Ring!'
 He cried.
 'I think you would find that it would make you nervous, and very dangerous.
 You wouldn't want to come near it again, if you weren't sure it'd go away.
 But it wouldn't, if you knew what you were going to do.'
-     `What's wrong with Gollum? ' said Frodo.
-Sam rubbed his hands in his ears. `You can see him, and he can see things: his big eyes on the Moon.'
+     'What's wrong with Gollum? ' said Frodo.
+Sam rubbed his hands in his ears.
+'You can see him, and he can see things: his big eyes on the Moon.'
-     `Yes,' cried Sam, `they are very big.
+     'Yes,' cried Sam, 'they are very big.
 There is a dark secret at work in all the land.

 # 1200 epochs
 'But this is not the way, I fear.
 This is not a way of escape, I fear.
 No, I do not think so; and if you think so, you are blind, perhaps: either you see not, or you do not.
 You would not think of seeking for a ladder up a great ravine with long necks, till you saw some signs that it was you, and that this was the way to go.
 I did not look, but I know that you mean to go.